scalamolecule/sbt-molecule/README.md

 defined there to create all the boilerplate code needed to use Molecule in your code.

 You can have several Schema definition files in a project and each definition file will define a single database.
-This is useful if you for instance wants to experiment with various database designs during development.
+This is useful if you for instance want to experiment with various database designs during development.

 Schema definiton files should reside in directories named `schema` anywhere in your source code.